ResilienceAnalytics/ResilienceAnalytics.github.io/index.md

 Delve into our Econophysics section where we apply the formalism of thermodynamics to economics.
 Discover how thermodynamic principles can bring new perspectives to economic analysis and sustainability.

+### Resilient Euro

+This doctoral research explores the transition to a decentralized euro and cryptocurrency ecosystem to align purchasing power with the social contract and the environment.
+It focuses on designing eco-friendly tokens and creating local economies to promote sustainable behaviors and economic exchanges.
+The research addresses challenges such as regulation, price stability, security, and financial inclusion, aiming to propose solutions for a successful transition towards a decentralized euro.

 ### Digital Currency

 This project aims to create a decentralized currency based on the digital euro model, with the objective of increasing wealth in the economic system through transparency, inclusivity, and sustainable practices.